KuzniaCo/icy-tower-ai/README.md

 Icy Tower AI
 ============

-Simple ai project made by Kuznia Team, we are basically making icy-tower like app that teaches itself how tp play it
+Simple ai project made by Kuznia Team, we are basically making icy-tower like app that teaches itself how to play it
 --------------------------------------------------------------------------------------------------------------------

 * * *